CiscoLives/LTRATO-2001/_sources/tasks/task4/step2.rst.txt

         :align: center
         :width: 75%

 #.
-You will see the summary of comparison for both job runs and a number of passed and failed tests:
+You will see the summary of the comparison for both job runs and a number of passed and failed tests:

     .. image:: images/xpresso-jobs-compare-2.png
         :align: center
         :width: 75%

-    Followed by detailed test to test comparison:
+    Followed by a detailed test to test comparison:

     .. image:: images/xpresso-jobs-compare-3.png
         :align: center